rcladmin/RCL.Demo.WebApp/README.md

 # Contoso Eco Resort Sample Web Application
-This sample web application was built with the RCL cloud Platform Core Components.
+This sample web application was built with the RCL Cloud Platform Core Components.

 ## Contribute to this project